The full list

 45 - Kuku-ui kuku-ue/Hey hey (Polydor 2060 055 - 1973)

 A studio group that only released this single, in the same style as Osage Tribe's Un falco nel cielo.
-Behind the name La Tribù di Benadir hid I Nuovi Angeli, a popular 70’s commercial pop group, and this single was credited to them in Austria, where it was released (Philips 6025 095) with the same cover.
+Behind the name La Tribù di Benadir hid I Nuovi Angeli, a popular 70’s commercial pop group, and this single was credited to them in Austria, where it was released with the same Italian cover, and Germany where it had a different photographic cover (both had catalogue number Philips 6025 095).

 LP - Suonate suonatori (Cetra LPP 205 - 1972)